YashMishra0101/Mental-Wellness-Web-Application/README.md

 * Firebase – Used for authentication and backend data handling.

-## 🌐 Project Demo

-To see a live demo of the project, please visit : https://mindheal-zeta.vercel.app/

 ## Contributing

 If you would like to contribute to this SafeSpace, please open an issue or submit a pull request.
 All contributions are welcome.